TAKE ONLY PHOTOS, LEAVE ONLY FOOTPRINTS

-In 2020 Discover Adventure are looking to help protect threatened habitat via the World Land Trust's 'Buy an Acre' Project.
+Discover Adventure are pledging to help protect threatened habitat via the World Land Trust's 'Buy an Acre' Project.
 This is a core part of our sustainability plan.

 This project aims to defend vulnerable habitat, protect wildlife, save endangered species, tackle climate change and safeguard some of the world's remaining wilderness.
 This scheme, fully-supported by WLT Patron Sir David Attenborough, has created protected reserves all over the world in places such as Ecuador, Mexico and Argentina.
 Since 1989, the World Land Trust has funded the purchase of more than 774,000 acres of tropical forests and critical habitats that would have otherwise been lost to deforestation.

 As we all know, healthy forests are the lungs of our planet.
 Forests remove carbon from the atmosphere and lock it away, so protecting these landscapes is a crucial way of tackling climate change head-on.
 But habitat loss is the greatest threat facing wildlife worldwide.
 Preserving these habitats helps to save whole ecosystems; the World Land Trust targets areas with high biodiversity; home to threatened wildlife like the jaguar.
 Protecting these areas defends all species from the yet-to-be-discovered reptile to the less glamorous fungi.
 The World Land Trust believes protecting land, acre by acre, is the best action to ensure a future for wildlife.

 Their mission is to save every single inner tube in the UK from going to landfill.

 Cycle of Good is helping to end poverty in one of the poorest communities in the world.